 Powers of Attorney

-Whether you are going to be away and can’t act on your own behalf, or you want to give the ability to act on your behalf to someone in the case where you become incapacitated, a power of attorney can be a tool that you want to have by your side.
+Whether you are going to be away and can’t act on your own behalf, or you want to give the ability to act on your behalf to someone in the case you were to become incapacitated, a power of attorney can be a tool that you want to have by your side.
+Sutton Sachs Meyer can help you with this if you are currently living in New Jersey or New York.

 From proxy voting to granting the power to make financial decisions or recommend a guardian, a durable power of attorney can be a powerful thing.
 Granted to a person called an “attorney-in-fact” by a “principal,” the power of attorney can be granted to a spouse, relative, child, or friend, as long as they are an adult and acting in good faith on the principal’s behalf.